NotShivain/Github-Visualizer/README.md

 pip install -r requirements.txt
 ```

-> **First run note:** the first analysis downloads ~750 MB of Sentence Transformer model weights (`all-mpnet-base-v2` and `st-codesearch-distilroberta-base`).
+> **First run note:** the first analysis downloads ~750 MB of Sentence Transformer model weights which is required for embedding models (`all-mpnet-base-v2` and `st-codesearch-distilroberta-base`).
 This happens once and is cached locally.
 Subsequent runs are instant.

 ---